alienspaces/go-mud/README-HOWTOPLAY.md

 📝 _Unimplemented_

-A character may attempt `attack` any monster in the same room with any equipped object that can cause damage.
+A character may attempt to `attack` any monster or character in the same room with any equipped object that can cause damage.
 By default the object in the characters main hand will be used.
 Otherwise you may specify the object that is held in the characters main or off hand.

 **Syntax Examples:**